Are You Using Visual Clutter As A Task List?

 Some Closing Thoughts

-If you have been using clutter as a task list, please remember to be kind to yourself when you, yet again, fail to get rid of it.
-Trying to completely clear the table may be just as difficult as completing every task on a long written list.
+If you discover that you have been using clutter as a task list, please remember to be kind to yourself when you, yet again, fail to get rid of it.

 How about you?
 Have you found yourself using clutter to remind yourself of what you need to do